Ella Henderson: 2012: The X Factor

 Henderson auditioned for series nine of The X Factor in 2012, with the original song called "Missed", which was later included on her debut studio album.
 She reached the live shows and was mentored by Tulisa.
 Henderson and James Arthur were controversially in the bottom two in week seven and sang for survival.
 Tulisa and Louis Walsh voted to send Henderson through to the quarter-final and Nicole Scherzinger and Gary Barlow voted to send Arthur through to the quarter-final.
 The result went to deadlock and Arthur advanced to the quarter-final receiving 13.7% of the vote and Henderson received 12.1%.
-She consequently finished in sixth place, despite being a strong favourite to win.
+She consequently was the eighth contestant eliminated, despite being a strong favourite to win.

 Presenter Dermot O'Leary described Henderson's exit as "one of the biggest shocks we've ever had on the results show".
 During the show and following her exit, a number of celebrities stated their support and praise for Henderson, including Adele, Lily Allen, Cher, Simon Cowell, Stephen Fry, Nick Grimshaw, Sarah Millican, and Chloë Grace Moretz.
 On a 2013 episode of The Xtra Factor, O'Leary said that he viewed Henderson as the most talented performer he had seen during his seven years on the show.